javaplus/PizzaApisKata/README.md

 ## Testing in the cloud
 Once your app is up and running the Elastic Beanstalk, it should show the URL at the top to access the applciation.
+Remember that your application is running on port 8080.
+But you'll find out even if you use the new url with the port of 8080 it still won't be reachable.
+This is because traffic on port 8080 is not allowed through by default.
+There are s

 # More Helpful Links
 [Getting Started with Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/getting-started-first-application.html)